 Can I melt plastic and remold it?

 While you can technically melt and mold plastic, most experts strongly recommend against it.
 The process will emit toxic fumes including pollutants like bisphenols and phthalates, which are known to impact human development and our reproductive systems (read about microplastics in humans).
-Leave that to the professionals, please!
+Chemical recycling and mechanical recycling processes are designed to handle these materials safely, so it’s best to leave the plastic recycling process to the professionals.

 Can plastic recycling exacerbate microplastic pollution?